data-edu/dataedu/README.md

 ### Reproducible Code for Walkthroughs

-### Using the dataedu theme
+### Using the {dataedu} Theme and Palette

-As in following, simply add the theme to ggplot2-based plots:
+As in following, simply add the theme and palette to ggplot2-based
+plots:

 ``` r
 library(ggplot2)